What is Fast Fashion?

 While there is confusion around exactly how harmful the fashion industry is to the environment, there’s no question that it is an industry that takes a large toll on our ecosystems and resources.
 According to a study by the “the apparel and footwear industry is responsible for some 2.1 billion tonnes of CO2 emissions in 2018, about 4 percent of the global total.”
 In 2014, the United Nations Environment Program (UNEP) released a report titled “Valuing Plastic” that estimates around “10 to 20 million tonnes of plastic are finding its way into the world’s oceans each year.”
 Those tonnes include many microfiber plastics that derive from synthetic fabrics like polyester and acrylic that are commonly used in fashion production.
 The report states that “synthetic fibers make up over 60% of all fibers used in the clothing and accessories industry,” and when not recycled or disposed of properly, the textile waste generated contributes to the millions of tonnes of plastics ending up in our oceans annually.
 In addition, the use of toxic chemicals, dyes, and these man-made synthetic fabrics all contribute to consequences that have real ecological effects.

 For many of the countries that host the factories producing these clothes like India and Bangladesh, the consequences of these environmental threats have brought them poisoned drinking water sources, cancerous agricultural conditions, and excessive amounts of textile waste in landfills that will stay there for at least 200 years before decomposing.
+This is critical in how the difference between fast fashion vs. slow fashion impacts our Earth.

 Human Rights Violations of Fast Fashion